Kreka

 Kreka or Hereka was the wife of Attila.
 She was described by Eastern Roman diplomat Priscus in his account of his stay at Attila's court in 448 or 449 AD.
 She and Attila had three sons: Ellac, Dengizich, and Ernak, who split among themselves what remained of Attila's empire after his death in 453.

-Her name is thought to be of Turkic origin (derived from *arï(y)-qan, "the pure princess").
-It is also possible that it be of Gothic origin, in this case meaning "Greek woman".

 Kreka also appears in Germanic heroic legend under the name of Helche or Herka.